Keep current on stair codes, industry standards, safety, and best practices.

 Steel stair stringers are popularly used in staircases in homes, business and industrial areas.
 Steel stringers can also be used in outdoor applications, especially if made of galvanized or stainless steel.
-Prefabricated metal stairs with steel stringers are a good option if the staircase needs to be able to stand up to heavy weight use, such as in industrial applications.
+Prefab metal stairs with steel stringers are a good option if the staircase needs to be able to stand up to heavy weight use, such as in industrial applications.
+Bolt-together metal stairs use formed steel stringers for a functional, lightweight metal stair system.
 Structural steel stair stringers are used in the design and manufacture of commercial stairs.

 Unlike steel, aluminum is natural element that is corrosion resistant without any type of treatment.
 Aluminum is also lighter than steel.

 Aluminum stair stringers can used in a variety of industrial, commercial and residential staircases.